-The #SaggyBoobsMatter movement is the next in a long line of empowering challenges to arguably outdated social norms that make people feel extreme discomfort about their own natural bodies.
+The #SaggyBoobsMatter movement stood out in the long line of empowering challenges to outdated social norms making people feel extreme discomfort about their own natural bodies.
 Whether it comes down to objections or jokes about your size or shape, the body-positive movement preaches that there shouldn’t be one standard way for bodies to look in order for them to be considered acceptable and that all bodies are beautiful.

 There are plenty of body-positive movies that have explored such an idea in a variety of different ways.
 Here are seven of our absolute favorites.